 The harvesting of seven economically significant tuna species is carried out by, or takes place in the waters of, 80 nations.
 Tuna fishing involves thousands of vessels in all oceans, and impacts many marine species and environments.
 Given that scale and scope, ISSF’s new 5-year strategic plan establishes ambitious goals for our role in tuna fisheries improvement.

 Tuna Fishery Improvement Projects

-FIPs are structured, collaborative, multi-stakeholder, and multi-year initiatives that need to have detailed workplans and regular milestones for evaluating progress.
+FIPs are structured, collaborative, and multi-year initiatives that need to have detailed workplans and regular milestones for evaluating progress.
 Fishery stakeholders may start a FIP to make improvements to some — or all — of the environmental issues in the fishery.
 Some FIPs may aim to achieve a level of performance consistent with an unconditional pass of the MSC standard, while others may have MSC certification as an end goal.
-ISSF has resources available for these different types of tuna FIPs.
+ISSF has resources for these different types of tuna FIPs.

 For more background on fishery improvement projects, see our FIP FAQs.

 FIPs are tracked globally by FisheryProgress.org, which you can search by FIP name, species, country, participant, and progress rating.
 ISSF advises all FIPs to create a profile for their project on the site.

 FisheryProgress.org also provides a variety of resources to:

 - Launch a FIP, including how to engage stakeholders, develop the FIP workplan, and finance the FIP